acconeer/acconeer-python-exploration/docs/detectors/a121/speed_detection.rst

 **Frame rate**

-    This is not automatically set anywhere, since it is dependant on the sweeps per frame, sweep rate and HWAAS, it will be adjusted to the max possible value according to that.
+    This is not automatically set anywhere, since it is dependent on the sweeps per frame, sweep rate and HWAAS, it will be adjusted to the max possible value according to that.
 As with the sweep rate, it is recommended to not adjust this manually.

 **HWAAS**